-Clay working is such an incredibly satisfying art experience for kids.
-Plus, the end product is always cool sculpture art for your living room.
+Clay working is such an incredibly fun art experience for kids.
+Plus, the end product is always a cool sculpture piece for your living room.

 Sculpture Art Project

 Time: 20 minutes Ages: Toddlers + Difficulty: Easy

 Modeling Clay Dough

 Set up the area with couple paint brushes, block of styrofoam, wooden skewers, modeling clay and paint.
 Paint the styrofoam board while discussing project.
 We used tempera paint, just enough to get our inspiration going.

 Step 2: Squish, squeeze, shape, and sculpt inspired by imagination!